-The 2019 Legacy of Giving Music Festival returns, with everything you've grown to love and more!
+The 2020 Legacy of Giving Music Festival returns, with everything you've grown to love and more!
 Join the biggest charity festival Springfield has to offer, with 60+ musical acts across 5 stages, a vendor fair, free children's area, yummy food, cold drinks, and multiple events occurring throughout the city.
-We donated $35,000 + in our first 2 years to area charities- with your attendance and support we aim to increase that amount each year.
+We donated over $50,000 + in our first 3 years to area charities- with your attendance and support we aim to increase that amount each year.
 Spread the word and support local music, art, businesses- and non-profit entities who really help make our community thrive.

 What do volunteers do? *You're asked to sign up for one four hour shift but you can sign up for more if you'd like.*